-To use the dialog, first select the track that you want to assign.
-Then, select the RealTracks that you want in the list below it.
+To use the dialog, first select the track at the top left corner.
+Then, select the RealTracks for that track from the list.

-You can instantly hear an audio demo of RealTracks by double-clicking a RealTrack on the list.
+You can instantly hear an audio demo by double-clicking a RealTracks on the list.
 Since this doesn't affect your song, you can quickly audition many different RealTracks, and find the best ones for your song.